cyrilondon/rover-project/README.md

 ## Objectives

-In this exercise, we would like to present a step-by-step process driven by the three following software practices: `Domain and Event Driven Design`, `Hexagonal Architecture` and `Test Driven Design`.
+In this exercise, we would like to present a step-by-step process driven by the three following software practices: `Domain-Driven Design`, `Event-Driven Design`, `Hexagonal Architecture` and `Test Driven Design`.

 ### Domain Driven Design

+> Domain-driven design (DDD) is an approach to software development placing the project's primary focus on the core domain and domain logic, which aims at connecting the implementation to an evolving model.
+The term was coined by Eric Evans in his book of the same title.

 Our primary concern, before focusing on the input file parsing, should be to identify the main components of our domain.